dd32/td-gh-ex/readme.txt

 Jobile Theme by FasterThemes https://fasterthemes.com/

 === About Jobile ===
 Jobile is a lightweight, fast, clean and super flexible bootstrap based responsive theme for your job portal website.
 With this theme you can create your own careers / openings website for your business.
 Jobile theme can also be used to create classified ads, blog , business or personal websites also.
 Jobile has got theme options to manage general settings and also custom widget to manage social icons and text areas in the footer.
+Step by step documentation with Dummy Data is available for free at: https://fasterthemes.com/documentation/jobile/

 === Tags ===
 two-columns, custom-background, custom-colors, custom-menu, editor-style, featured-images, full-width-template, post-formats, sticky-post, theme-options, threaded-comments